nagacharan-tangirala/disolv-docs/src/design/mobility.md

 If the application is simple enough, then it allows room for extensive scalability.

 The approach restricts the usability of Disolv for the applications that control the vehicles.
-However, majority of the applications are on the planning side where such control is not desired.
+Fortunately, we cover planning studies category which is one of the majorly studied categories by the community.
-The introduction of 5G and 6G will further explode the possible ITS applications.
+The introduction of 5G and 6G will further explode the possible studies under the category.
 AI is expected to be a major player in both network management as well as on the application side.
 The introduction of smart city paradigm and the continued embracing of its ideas put more onus on mobility to interact with other smart city systems.
 This increases the possibilities even more and leads to several new auxiliary use cases that do not require vehicular control.